-7. Provided always, that the foregoing Directions and Regulations, which are respectfully numbered 3, 4, 5, and 6, shall not apply to burials in stone or brick graves, vaults, or catacombs.
-8. That no corpse shall be deposited in any stone or brick grave, vault, or catacomb, in the said Burial Ground, or in any vault or receptacle connected therewith, unless such corpse shall be enclosed in a coffin made of, or lined with lead, of the weight of at least six pounds to every superficial square foot, and of the thickness throughout of one-tenth of an inch, nor unless such coffin or lining be soldered up, or otherwise secured so as to be perfectly air-tight.
+or brick grave, vault, or catacomb, in the said Burial Ground, or in any vault or receptacle connected therewith, unless such corpse shall be enclosed in a coffin made of, or lined with lead of the weight of at least six pounds to every superficial square foot, and of the thickness throughout of one-tenth of an inch, nor unless such coffin or lining be soldered up, or otherwise secured so as to be perfectly air-tight.

-9. That if, in making or digging any grave in the said Burial Ground, or in opening any part of the said Burial Ground for any purpose whatever, any human bone, or other part of a human body, or any coffin, or portion of a coffin shall be found, or become visible, the earth that shall have been disturbed by such making, digging, or opening, shall be forthwith filled in, and covered with quick lime to the depth of at least three inches, in addition to the uniform thickness of lime with which the surface of the said Burial Ground is hereinbefore ordered to be covered.
+6. That if, in making or digging any grave in the said Burial Ground, or in opening any part of the said Burial Ground for any purpose whatever, any human bone, or other part of a human body, or any coffin, or portion of a coffin shall be found, or become visible, the earth that shall have been disturbed by such making, digging, or opening, shall be forthwith filled in and covered with quick lime to the depth of at least three inches.

-10. That no grave shall be made or dug, nor shall the ground, for any purpose, or upon any pretence, be opened in any part of the said Burial Ground where a corpse has been buried or deposited within ten years now last past.
+7. That no grave shall be made or dug, nor shall the ground, for any purpose or upon any pretence, be opened in any part of the said Burial Ground where a corpse has been buried or deposited within ten years now last past.

-And We do further order and direct that this Order shall take effect on the day of the date hereof, and the works and matters above specified shall continue to be done, acted upon, and executed by you, the said Proprietor or Manager, and other persons (if any), until further or other Order be made in relation to the premises.
+And We do further order and direct that this Order shall take effect on the day of the date hereof, and the works and matters above specified shall continue to be done, acted upon, and executed by you, the said Church-Wardens, and other persons (if any), until further or other Order be made in relation to the premises.

-Given under our hands, and under the seal of the General Board of Health in Great Britain, this nineteenth day of October one thousand eight hundred and forty-nine.
+Given under our hands, and under the seal of the General Board of Health in Great Britain, this eighteenth day of October one thousand eight hundred and forty-nine.

-To the Church-Wardens of the Parish of SAINT STEPHEN, WALBROOK, in the County of Middlesex, and to all other persons having the care and controul of the Burial Ground hereinafter described.
+To the Church-Wardens of the Parish of Saint Olave, in the Borough of Southwark, in the County of Surrey, and to the Church-Wardens of the Parish of Saint John, Horselydoun, in the said Borough and County, jointly and severally, and to all other persons having the care and controul of the Burial Ground hereinafter described.

-HEREAS by the "Nuisances' Removal and Diseases' Prevention Act, 1848," it was enacted that when any part of the United Kingdom should appear to be threatened by any formidable epidemic, endemic, or contagious disease, the Lords and others of her Majesty's Most Honourable Privy Council, or any three or more of them (the Lord President of the Council, or one of her Majesty's Principal Secretaries of State being one,) might, by Order or Orders to be by them made, direct that the provisions contained in the said Act for the prevention of epidemic, endemic, and contagious diseases, be put in force in Great Britain, and that every such Order should be in force for six calendar months, or for such shorter period as in such Order should be expressed.
+WHEREAS by the "Nuisances' Removal and Diseases' Prevention Act, 1848," it was enacted that when any part of the United Kingdom should appear to be threatened by any formidable epidemic, endemic, or contagious disease, the Lords and others of her Majesty's Most Honourable Privy Council, or any three or more of them, (the Lord President of the Council, or one of her Majesty's Principal Secretaries of State being one), might, by Order or Orders to be by them made, direct that the provisions contained in the said Act for the prevention of epidemic, endemic, and contagious diseases, be put in force in Great Britain, and that every such Order should be in force for six calendar months, or for such shorter period as in such Order should be expressed;